ngwenbin/remix-vanilla-boilerplate/README.md

 yarn prepare
 ```

-Afterwards, start the Remix development server like so:
+Afterwards, start the Remix development server locally like so:

 ```sh
 yarn dev